 A schedule is composed of one or more assignments, which allocate members to shifts covering specific time periods.

-4. Your personal upcoming shifts can also be seen by selecting the “Swap Shifts” option in the main menu.
+Shifts assigned to you personally can be seen on the On-Call Optimizer home page, or by selecting “Swap Shifts” in the main menu.

 The quality of an individual assignment describes how close to optimal the assignment algorithm was able to reach given the constraints of the schedule configuration and availability of the members.